-In my Local Search Analysis I studied thousands of Google search results and showed how reviews influence rankings.
+A few years ago I studied thousands and thousands of Google search results to learn exactly how reviews influence rankings.

-To sum it up, more 5-star reviews means you’ll rank higher on Google (and likely other directories such as Yelp, Trip Advisor, Avvo, etc.).
+To sum it up, the more 5-star reviews you have and the higher your rating, the better you’ll rank on Google (and likely other directories such as Yelp, Facebook, Avvo, etc.).

 So what can you do about it?

-Besides signing up for RevenueJump (you saw that coming, right?), here are three things to get you started:
+Besides signing up for RevenueJump (wink, wink), here are three things you can do:

 - Do your absolute best at exceeding customer expectations.